 Dimensions — 144 pages, 203 × 203 mm, (8 × 8 in)

 Press Release — Eating with Uncle Sam

-Winner of first place in the Washington Book Publishers 2012 Book Design & Effectiveness Competition: Commercial Publishers, Illustrated Text
+Winner of the Washington Book Publishers 2012 Book Design & Effectiveness Competition: Commercial Publishers, Illustrated Text

 “a fascinating and quirky cookbook” Linda Cicero, The Miami Herald